yanchenglee98/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Matriculation number**: Unique Identification for NUS students, which they will obtain when they matriculate into NUS
+* **Matriculation year**: Year when students started joined NUS

 --------------------------------------------------------------------------------------------------------------------